 - Five pairs of socks and undergarments

 - Three shorts and pj’s

 Check Trekaroo for some excellent suggestions for places to visit in route to your destination!
 If you have some extra time, plan for at least one fun stop a day.
 It makes a big difference in your children’s attitudes if they’re able to run and play for a few hours and will make a huge difference in your peace of mind as well!
-If you have an android phone, Trekaroo is gearing up to launch their Android App making Trekaroo mobile, hooray!
+Be sure to use Trekaroo’s app or mobile site while searching for fun things to do on the go.

 Make it a second honeymoon and enjoy some quiet time in the car with your hubby!
 We love to drive for a few hours while our kids are asleep and talk together about our plans, how the day went, etc… without distractions.

 Some great kid and car-friendly items are: fruit snacks, fresh fruit (apples, grapes, peaches, and plums), pre-cut veggies (carrots, celery, jicama, bell pepper, broccoli), trail mix (we make our own with pretzels, raisins, rice chex’s, almonds, walnuts, coconut, and a few M&M’s), and whole wheat crackers.
 For the fruits and veggies, bring a small ice chest to keep them fresh.

 We always pack our reusable water bottles and purchase gallon size jugs at rest stops to refill them.
 On average, we spend about $3 a jug which refills a family of 6’s water bottle about 2 times, versus $1.29 per water bottle per person a few times a day!
 It’s a huge savings, plus it is good for the environment.

 8. Time can fly with books on tape

 My mom used to check out books on tape for us, and I’m happy to continue this tradition for our kids.
 The library offers an amazing selection as well as downloadable books and cd’s for portable devices such as iPods, mp3 players, and iPads.
 Check your local library for selections!